 In May 2016, the company completed the acquisition of SanDisk Corporation for $19 billion, making it a comprehensive storage solutions provider with global reach and an extensive product and technology platform that includes deep expertise in both rotating magnetic storage and non-volatile memory (NVM).

-Smartphone adoption, internet penetration and the 4G rollout are the top trends that drive the storage business.
-Nowadays consumers have access to a lot of c ..
+Smartphone adoption, internet penetration, and 4G rollout are the top trends that drive the storage business.
+Nowadays consumers have access to a lot of c.

 One of the areas that got created from smartphone adoption is "dual drives" as smartphones are limited by memory.
 Dual drives can directly get connected to your phone and you can back-up your data, he elaborated.

-According to research and consulting firm 6Wresearch, the Indian video surveillance market is projected to grow at a compounded annual growth rate of over 13 per cent between 2016 and 2022 and is expected to top $2.4 billion by 2020.
+According to research and consulting firm 6Wresearch, the India video surveillance market is projected to grow at a compounded annual growth rate of over 13 percent between 2016 and 2022 and is expected to top $2.4 billion by 2020.

 Media Courtesy : Economictimes Indiatimes